Kārlis Ozoliņš (ice hockey)

 Kārlis Ozoliņš (born March 16, 1994) is a Latvian ice hockey player.
-He is currently a free agent.

 Playing career

 Ozoliņš began his hockey career playing in minor and junior Latvian hockey leagues.
-During 2011/12 and 2012/13 seasons he played for Liepājas Metalurgs in Latvian Hockey League and Belarusian Extraleague.
-On August 21, 2013 Ozoliņš signed a contract with Dinamo Rīga of the KHL.
+During 2011–12 and 2012–13, seasons he played for HK Liepājas Metalurgs in the Latvian Hockey Higher League and Belarusian Extraleague.
+On August 21, 2013, Ozoliņš signed a contract with Dinamo Riga of the KHL.

 International

 Ozoliņš participated at the 2013 World Junior Ice Hockey Championships as a member of the Latvia men's national junior ice hockey team.